thundermiracle/gatsby-startbootstrap-agency/content/Top.md

 header: "It's Nice To Meet You"
 subheader: "Welcome To Our Studio!"
 imageFileName: "header-bg.jpg"
-jumpToSection: "services"
+jumpToAnchor: "Services"
-jumpToSectionText: "Tell Me More"
+jumpToAnchorText: "Tell Me More"
 ---